joshm21/apps-script-crud-template/README.md

 # apps-script-crud-template
-A starter project for turning any spreadsheet into a crud app
+Turn any sheet into a web crud app in 5 minutes.

 # features
 * 5 minute setup (see below)